I See You Baby: Critical reception

 David Stubbs from NME commented, "A fairly Spanish Armada this one, as, though the tide may have gone out on this year's festival of concrete and kit-off, there is a part of the English psyche that is forever Ibiza.
 A moderately salacious theme is set up by the worrying "I see you baby/Shaking that ass" refrain but the obligatory refusal of the tune to develop would seemingly confine the designated shaking to the gym and the stationary sweat of the travelator rather than anything more 'saucy'.
 Yes of course there's a Fatboy Slim remix.
 Are you mad?"

 Music videos

 First version

 The first version of the music video, in the vein of 20 Minute Workout, features women in an aerobics class in a white room, exercising to the song.

-Fatboy Slim Remix
+Fatboy Slim remix

-The second version of the music video utilizes the Fatboy Slim remix and features a security guard, played by David Pires, watching women and some men stripping in a restroom.
-Towards the end of the video, the people become wise to the cameras and start ripping them out.
+The second version of the music video utilizes the Fatboy Slim remix and features a security guard, played by David Pires, watching women and some men stripping and dancing erotically in restrooms and in a nightclub.
+Towards the end of the video, the people become wise to the cameras and start angrily ripping them out.
 Panicked, the guard closes the laptops he is watching the cameras through, packs them away and flees the room, shutting off the lights on the way out.